Getting a scholarship is a blessing not only for a high school or college student but for the family as well.

 Additional tips for editing and managing the scholarship essay

 According to the National Center for Education Statistics, there are over 750,000 scholarships available to students.
 That’s over $122 billion distributed every year.
-In fact, around two-thirds of students receive some form of financial aid during their time in college.
+In fact, around two-thirds of students receive financial aid during their time in college.

 So – someone is getting the money.
 And that’s why you need to apply and send the essays to as many scholarship and grant-giving organizations as possible.
 Treat it as a part-time job.

-Of course, you will not send a completely unique essay along with every single application.
+Of course, you will not send a unique essay along with every single application.

-You need to learn how to intelligently recycle it, and adapt it to the specific situation.
+You need to learn how to recycle it and adapt it to the specific situation.

 For example, if you apply for a university scholarship, the focus should be on scholastic achievements and a future in science and technology.
 If it’s a military organization, talk more about self-discipline, organization, and willpower.